Diego Luna: Early life

 Luna was born in Toluca and raised in Mexico City.
 His mother, Fiona Alexander, was a British costume designer of Scottish and English descent.
 She died in a car accident when Luna was two years old.
 His father, Alejandro Luna, was a theater, film, and opera set designer.
 He has an older sister.
-Luna and his frequent co-star Gael García Bernal have been friends from infancy.
-Their mothers were friends.
+Luna and his frequent co-star Gael García Bernal have known each other since infancy, as their mothers were friends.
+They spent time together as young children and developed a close friendship growing up.
+In 1994, Luna participated in youth-led activism in support of Indigenous rights during the Zapatista uprising in Chiapas.
+Alongside classmates, he helped organize protests, fundraisers, and food drives in response to the movement.